 Think carefully on the above points.
 As Sam Walton of Walmart famously said: “Time is the only resource you can’t buy more of.”

-So let’s talk soon about the insidious danger of ‘hiding out’ in your van.
-After all, is your ‘Highest and Best Use’ ONLY focusing on ‘pushing the wand’?
+So let’s keep talking about how you (and your company) can be more profitable AND give you ‘Personal Freedom’!
+After all, should your ‘Highest and Best Use‘ be ONLY focusing on ‘pushing the wand’?